mihafil/academic/_pages/pet.md

 permalink: /pages/pet
 author_profile: true
 ---

 Intersystem crossing
 ======
 <img src="/academic/images/ISC.jpg" alt="Intersystem crossing and triplet states" class="pet-isc-figure">

 A central goal of my research is to understand and control intersystem crossing (ISC) in organic molecules.
 ISC governs whether a photoexcited chromophore remains in the singlet manifold (leading to fluorescence) or accesses triplet states.
 Triplet excited states are particularly valuable because their long lifetimes enable efficient energy and electron transfer to surrounding molecules, underpinning key photochemical functions in energy conversion, photocatalysis, and biomedical applications.

 Traditionally, high triplet yields in organic systems have been achieved by incorporating heavy atoms.
 While effective, this approach can increase cost and raise sustainability and toxicity concerns.
-My work has focused on heavy-atom-free routes to triplet formation, delivering organic photosensitizers with triplet yields and reactive oxygen species (ROS) generation efficiencies comparable to those of widely used noble-metal complexes, while offering a more environmentally benign and synthetically versatile alternative.
+My work has focused on heavy-atom-free routes to triplet formation, delivering organic photosensitizers with triplet generation efficiencies comparable to those of widely used noble-metal complexes, while offering a more environmentally benign and synthetically versatile alternative.
 <div style="clear: both;"></div>

 Charge transfer-mediated ISC